GRAINS-Corn, soy plunge on U.S. weather, broad commodities sell-off

 "All these outside markets - the funds (are) just exiting.
 The charts, certainly in beans, meal and oil, look ugly," said Dan Cekander, president of DC Analysis.

-CBOT July BON1 soyoil fell by its expanded 5.5-cent daily limit to 56.57 cents per pound, nearly 9% on the day, as global vegetable oil markets retreated from multi-year highs.
+CBOT soybean, soyoil, soymeal and corn futures will trade with expanded daily limits for Friday's session, the exchange said.

-Traders expect showers to bring relief to dry areas of the U.S. Corn Belt over the next two weeks, improving production prospects.
+On the weather front, traders expect showers to bring some relief to dry areas of the U.S. Corn Belt over the next two weeks, improving production prospects.

+"When the market seems rain in front of it, it extracts premium accordingly," said Dan Basse, president of AgResource Co in Chicago.

+However, severe moisture deficits suggest crop yields in key production areas remain at risk.
 Thursday's weekly U.S. Drought Monitor, prepared by a consortium of climatologists, showed severe drought across 41% of Iowa, the top U.S. corn producer and the No. 2 soy grower.

-"When the market seems rain in front of it, it extracts premium accordingly," said Dan Basse, president of AgResource Co in Chicago.
+CBOT July BON1 soyoil fell by its expanded 5.5-cent daily limit to 56.57 cents per pound, nearly 9% on the day, as global vegetable oil markets, including Euronext rapeseed COMQ1 and Malaysian palm oil FCPOQ1 futures, retreated from all-time highs set in recent months.

-Soybeans have been under pressure recently following news the U.S. Environmental Protection Agency is considering ways to provide relief to U.S. oil refiners from mandates requiring the blending of biofuels including soy-based biodiesel.
+Soyoil futures have faced pressure following news the U.S. Environmental Protection Agency is considering ways to provide relief to U.S. oil refiners from mandates requiring the blending of biofuels including soy-based biodiesel.

-(Reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Marguerita Choy)
+(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Marguerita Choy and Diane Craft)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))